 What could be better than standing in an hour-long line to be yelled at by surly photographers who want you out of their shots, to watch a show that lasts the length of time it takes to eat a Snickers bar, in a room filled with deafening music?

 But we kid.
 Sort of.
 Of course being at a live runway show is a lot of fun.
-(Even if — as our editor Samuel is always pointing out, as Pablo sits behind a solitary computer with an aching back, uploading pictures — reporting from shows is actually a lot of hard work.)
+(Even if — as our editor is always pointing out, as our publisher sits behind a solitary computer with an aching back, uploading pictures — reporting from shows is actually a lot of hard work.)

 HOW TO ATTEND FASHION WEEK

 Short answer: The official Big 4 events (New York, London, Milan, Paris), are open to press and buyers only.
 (London Fashion Week is the closest exception, as they have an official open-to-the-public event.
 See below.)
 So you’ll need to show proof you’re with the press, or a buyer.

 And even then, you might not get an invite to the REALLY big names (Chanel, Gucci, Dior, etc.).
 Especially if you’re from a smaller outlet.

 But that doesn’t mean there aren’t ways to see fashion shows happening in those cities, or happening during fashion week.